 - Receive a report 2x per month on your team's progress toward achieving their goals

-Goals can be filtered, based on the type and status.
-Note, if a goal seems to be missing, change or add filters first.
+Goals and OKRs can be filtered, based on the type and status.
+Note, if a goal/objective seems to be missing, change or add filters first.

-The goal status indicator and notes give managers more input into their direct reports' goals.
+The goal or objective status indicator and notes give managers more input into their direct reports' goals.

-If your direct report sets a goal that is off-track, irrelevant, or just needs a little nudge in the right direction, you can change a goal status to "revisit" to notify them.
+If your direct report sets a goal or objective that is off-track, at-risk, or just needs a little nudge in the right direction, you can change a goal status to notify them.

-Even if a goal doesn't need to be revisited, managers can share their knowledge or thoughts on a goal by leaving a note, and the goal owner will be notified.
+Even if a goal or objective doesn't need to be revisited, managers can share their knowledge or thoughts on a goal or objective by leaving a note, and the goal/objective owner will be notified.

-Tip: Keen to learn more about how to support your team members to set goals?
-Check out our Managers guide to goals here.
+Tip: Keen to learn more about how to support your team members to set goals or objectives?
+Check out our Managers guide to goals and OKRs here.

 Private notes are a great way for managers to write a quick statement, suggestion, or concern about their team members without it being sent to them.
 Think of Private Notes as your notepad.
 Your notes are time-stamped, can be edited, and are never shared.